Round Diamond 4Cs and Proportions

 In this video, Sharif provides in-depth explanation into the different aspects of round cut diamonds.
 It is a lengthy video, but well worth your time as analyzing the cut of a round diamond can be a challenging task.

 One of the hardest questions for shoppers often is how to compare round diamonds and what C of the 4Cs they should compromise on in order to get the best diamond within budget - Carat Weight, Cut, Clarity, and Color.
-Please watch the video below where we explain four scenario which would help you in deciding what approach is best for you within your budget.
+Please watch the video below where we explain four scenarios which would help you in deciding what approach is best for you within your budget.

 These Four Scenarios Include: